top of page

 Global Valentine

-From 2006 to 2012 thousands upon thousands of roses, carnations and other flowers (working with FTD, Fairtrade GF-Trading, One World Flowers, the Dutch Flower Council and local sources) were passed out mostly attached to hundreds of received original poems from around the world (small sampling here and here to cities such as Amsterdam, San Francisco, Swansea (Wales), Berlin, Antwerp (Belgium), Los Angeles, The Hague, Chicago, London and locations in Australia and Canada.
+From 2006 to 2012 thousands of roses, carnations and other flowers (through FTD, Veriflora, Fairtrade GF-Trading, One World Flowers and the Flower Council of Holland) were passed out wrapped with original received poems and statements from around the world (sampling here) in cities such as Amsterdam, San Francisco, Swansea, Berlin, Antwerp, Los Angeles, The Hague, Chicago, London and towns in Australia and Canada.

-Flowers were sourced from the Netherlands, Zimbabwe, Kenya, Palestine and Colombia.
-Some poems were also collected from farm workers and their children in Zimbabwe and Kenya.
-Participants included schools, poets, volunteers, peace organizations, parks, gardens, artists, community organizations and families or individuals who simply heard of the project.
-Next to students and poets - poems were received by David Whyte, Yoko Ono, Allison Crowe and Marshall Rosenberg.
+The flowers were sourced from the Netherlands, Zimbabwe, Kenya, Palestine and Colombia.
+Some poems were also received from farm workers and their children in Zimbabwe and Kenya.
+Participants included schools, poets, volunteers, peace organizations, parks and gardens, artists, and families or individuals who simply heard of the project.
+Poems or statements were also received from David Whyte, Yoko Ono, Allison Crowe and Marshall Rosenberg.

 bottom of page